Rakiya A. Muhammad

 A United Nations Department of Economic and Social Affairs (UN DESA) data shows that international migrant stock rose from 153million in 1990 to 271.6million in 2019.

-74 per cent of international migrants, according to the World Migration Report (WMR) 2020, were of working age (20-64 years), with the number of migrant
+74 per cent of international migrants, according to the World Migration Report (WMR) 2020, were of working age (20-64 years), with the number of migrant workers standing at 164million.

 “Recent estimates indicate that the majority of international migrants in West and Central Africa move within the subregion,” it states.